What we Do

 STRATEGIC OBJECTIVES

-2. 🞄 To facilitate the acquisition of all forms of education by all those eligible with a particular focus on the girl child in Nigeria that will include access and quality education.
+2. 🞄 To facilitate the acquisition of basic education by all those eligible with a particular focus on the girl child in Nigeria that will include access and quality education.

 3. 🞄 To support strategies which seek to increase opportunities for youth empowerment, with particular emphasis on the girl child.